 - Are you aware of the sacrifices this goal will require and are you willing to make them?

-If you feel like their goal is not realistic, be honest and encourage them to direct their time and energy toward goals they are more likely to reach or smaller milestones along the path to achieving the long-term goal.
+If you feel like their goal is not realistic, as a mentor it is important to be honest and encourage them to direct their time and energy toward goals they are more likely to reach or smaller milestones along the path to achieving the long-term goal.

-Next, take a benchmark of what those metrics have looked like up to now and assist your mentee in setting a numerical target for each indicator that will tell them exactly how they’re doing at a glance—e.g., increasing daily sales by 30 percent or attracting ten new customers.
+Next, take a benchmark of what those metrics have looked like up to now and assist your mentee in setting a numerical target for each indicator that will tell them exactly how they’re doing at a glance.
+For example:

 4. Set a realistic timeline.